Nielae/altschool-cloud-exercises/Exercise-6/CIS_benchmark.md

 ## BEEFING UP MY SECURITY WITH CIS BENCHMARK
-### These are the steps taken to strenghten my security
+### These are the steps taken to strengthen my security
 ##### Honestly, i can barely remember all the steps i took to do this.
 I need to do better with my documentation.
  <br>
 STEPS: